 Research at PKDF

-Since the Foundation’s establishment in 1982, it has invested over $50 million in more than 1,300 research, clinical and scientific grants, awards, fellowships and scientific meetings.
-The Foundation’s financial commitment over the years has seen results on a local, national, and even global level, including initiating funding for young investigators from around the world; supporting innovative research ideas; and providing seed funding to researchers to allow researchers world-wide to apply for larger National Institutes of Health (NIH) grants.
+Since the Foundation’s establishment in 1982, it has invested nearly $60 million in dedicated PKD research, clinical and scientific grant awards, fellowships, and scientific meetings.
+The Foundation’s financial commitment over the years has seen results on a local, national, and even global level, including initiating funding for young investigators from around the world, supporting innovative research ideas, and providing seed funding to allow researchers world-wide to apply for larger National Institutes of Health and Department of Defense grants.